-- For cart models do not attempt to connect to the gas supply before the BBQ is secured properly into its cart. - If connecting to a Natural Gas supply, ensure than the model you have is labelled "NATURAL GAS" and therefore designed to run from Natural Gas. - If connecting to an LPG supply, ensure that the model you have is labelled "UNIVERSAL LPG" and therefore is designed to run from LPG. - Check that all the control knobs are in the OFF position before any attempt is made to connect the hose to the gas supply. - Attach the safety chain provided to a strong point at the bayonet connection point and to the cross brace on the right of the barbeque.
-This is to prevent the hose from being able to be over-stretched. - If connecting to a Natural Gas supply use the hose that is pre-assembled with the barbeque and connect the bayonet to the bayonet outlet. - If connecting to an LPG supply, use the separately supplied LPG bayonet hose that has been fitted and leak tested and connect the bayonet to the bayonet outlet. - Should there be any concern in making the correct connection, please contact your local Barbeques Galore store.
+- For cart models do not attempt to connect to the gas supply before the BBQ is secured properly into its cart. - If connecting to a Natural Gas supply, ensure that the model you have is labelled "NATURAL GAS" and therefore designed to run from Natural Gas. - If connecting to an LPG supply, ensure that the model you have is labelled "UNIVERSAL LPG" and therefore is designed to run from LPG. - Check that all the control knobs (including side burner) are in the OFF position before any attempt is made to connect the hose to the gas supply. - If using without a cart, attach the chain to a strong point at the bayonet connection point and to the cross brace on the right of the barbeque.
+This is to prevent the hose from being able to be over-stretched. - Take the hose that came with the barbeque and connect to the bayonet outlet. - Should there be any concern in making the correct connection, please contact your local Barbeques Galore store.